Seton Health System

 - Website: http://www.setonhealth.org/

 Seton Health is part of Ascension Health system, which serves a large swath of poverty-stricken areas in northeastern New York characterized by higher-than-average levels of poverty, vacant housing, and female-led households, and low levels of education.
 Diabetes disproportionately affects low-income populations, which have much higher rates of diabetes-related complications and mortality.
 In 2008, NYSHealth awarded Seton Health a grant to use an established parish community nurse model and its outpatient diabetes education program to create its Defy Diabetes initiative and address the needs of people with diabetes.
 NYSHealth funded this project through its 2007 Setting the Standard: Advancing Best Practices in Diabetes Management request for proposals.

-Seton Health hoped to achieve the following goals:
+Seton Health set out to accomplish the following goals:

 - Reach 1,000 people through Seton Health’s Faith Community Parish Nurse Program through health fairs, church talks, and health living classes;